As we embark on Q4 2017, there is an 800-pound gorilla in the room. It’s called ad blocking, and it’s making some publishers nervous.

 Listed below are some of the most popular ways publishers are monetizing the blocked web.
 We’d love to hear what you think and which, if any, of these methods you have tried.
 We’re also rolling out access to Sovrn’s own AdBlock Unlock mitigation tools, so let me know if you want to early-access by emailing email@example.com.

-Unfortunately, most users decline to whitelist publishers’ sites going elsewhere for content and some ad-blockers are set to block this messaging by default.
+Unfortunately, most users decline to whitelist publishers’ sites, going elsewhere for content, and some ad blockers are set to block this messaging by default.
 Furthermore, the traffic generated generally doesn’t perform well because the buy-side has very little data on these users.
-Without the data brands, agencies and demand-side platforms cannot make informed decisions to buy advertising on pages viewed by the whitelisted user.
-It’s a start in the right direction for many publishers, but by no means a panacea.
-One way to improve its success is to combine it with other mitigation techniques like the ones listed below:
+Without the data, brands, agencies and demand-side platforms cannot make informed decisions to buy advertising on pages viewed by the whitelisted user.

 Native and Affiliate Ads are less likely to be blocked by ad-blockers.
 Either they meet the acceptable ads criteria set by ad-blockers or are integrated into content such that blocking extensions end up blocking content as well.
 Without ad-blocking, native and affiliate performance can be hit or miss.
 Those same performance issues also exist in the blocked web.